 Getting Rid of Garbage Disposal Odor

-Cleaning the Disposal: Before getting rid of garbage disposal odors its important first clean the garbage disposal.
-If you dont clean it first, you'll end up covering up odors instead of getting rid of them.
+Cleaning the Disposal: Before getting rid of garbage disposal odors it's important first clean the garbage disposal.
+If you don't clean it first, you'll end up covering up odors instead of getting rid of them.
 Your dirty garbage disposal will go from smelling like something rotten to something rotten and whatever you're using to cover up the bad smell.
-About once a month, simply fill the disposer side of the sink with hot water, and add about 1/8 cup of grease-cutting dish washing liquid.
+About once a month, simply fill the disposer side of the sink with hot water and add about 1/8 cup of grease-cutting dishwashing liquid.
 After the sink is full, remove the stopper, and turn on the disposal while continuing to run hot water.
-The hot water combined with degreaser will effectively clean away grease and grime, and it will also help clean out the pipes in the process.
+The hot water combined with a degreaser will effectively clean away grease and grime, and it will also help clean out the pipes in the process.

 Mint Extract: If you prefer the scent of mint over citrus, give your disposer a fresh clean scent with a little mint extract.
 After the garbage disposal has been cleaned, pour several drops of mint extract into the unit.
 Allow the mint extract to remain in the disposer a few hours before turning it on and rinsing it away.
 Your disposer will smell fresh and clean for days.

 Splash Guard Cleaning: Sometimes bad odors aren't coming from inside the disposer, but actually from the underside of the splash guard.
 The rubber splash guard eventually becomes covered with grime and slime.
 Periodically wipe the underside of the splash guard with deodorizing kitchen cleaner or a mixture of bleach and water.
 This alone might solve your smelly garbage disposal problem.